jfree/orson-charts-fx/README.md

 Orson Charts FX
 ===============

-Version 2.1.2, 23 January 2022.
+Version 2.1.2, 24 January 2022.

 Overview
 --------
-**Orson Charts FX** is an extension for [Orson Charts](https://github.com/jfree/orson-charts "Orson Charts Project Page at GitHub") that allows **Orson Charts** to be used in JavaFX applications.
+**Orson Charts FX** is an extension for [Orson Charts](https://github.com/jfree/orson-charts "Orson Charts Project Page at GitHub") to enable it to be used in JavaFX applications.

 ![Orson Charts sample](http://www.object-refinery.com/orsoncharts/images/orsoncharts_fx.png)